emoacht/Monitorian/README.md

 Add-on features are available for Microsoft Store version on a subscription basis.

+### Hot keys & Shortcut keys

 ![Screenshot](Images/Screenshot_keys_en.png)

+### Command-line options

-The command-line options to get/set the brigtness are available.
+You can use command-line options to get/set the brigtness.

 | Actions                                | Options                                |
 |----------------------------------------|----------------------------------------|